jorenberg/NobelDB/pub/README.md

 - The Nobel Prize in Physiology or Medicine — has been awarded 106 times to 210 Nobel Laureates between 1901 and 2015.
 - The Nobel Prize in Literature — has been awarded 108 times to 112 Nobel Laureates between 1901 and 2015.
 - The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel — has been awarded 47 times to 76 Laureates between 1969 and 2015.
+- <b>Note:</b> Between 1901 and 2015, the Nobel Prizes and the Prize in Economic Sciences were awarded 573 times to 900 people and organizations.
+With some receiving the Nobel Prize more than once, this makes a total of 870 individuals and 23 organizations.